MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 In this step, you'll assign an app role exposed by your resource app to the service principal we created in step 2.
 To create an app role assignment, you'll need the following information:

-1. **PrincipalId** - object Id of the service principal authorized for direct access.
+1. **PrincipalId** - object Id of the service principal to be authorized for direct access.
 1. **ResourceId** - object Id of the service principal representing the resource app in your tenant.
 1. **AppRoleId** - Id of the app role to be assigned, defined on the service principal representing the resource.